buschmais/maexo/samples/assembly.commons.mbean/src/main/resources/readme.txt

       slf4j-api-${org.slf4j.version}.jar
       slf4j-jdk14-${org.slf4j.version}.jar

-The container may be started using equinox.cmd or equinox.sh.
+The container may be started using one of the provided shell scripts for Equinox or Felix.